The Resistance (AWA Studios)

-The Resistance is an ongoing American comic book franchise created by J. Michael Straczynski, Mike Deodato and Frank Martin, and is being published by AWA Studios through its Upshot Studios imprint since 2020.
+The Resistance is an ongoing American comic book franchise created by J. Michael Straczynski, Mike Deodato and Frank Martin, and is being published by AWA Studios (originally published through its Upshot Studios imprint between 2020 and 2023, before being merged into AWA).

 Premise

-The Resistance is set in a shared fictional universe, in which humanity faced the Great Death, a pandemic that killed millions of people, but also causes the appearance of Reborns, survivors with superhuman powers, as well as the founding of a faction known as the Resistance.
+The Resistance is set in a shared fictional universe, in which humanity faced the Great Death, a pandemic that killed 400 million people, and causes the emergence of over 10 million Reborns, survivors with superhuman powers, as well as the founding of a faction known as the Resistance.

 List of works

 The Resistance (2020)

 The Resistance is the initial series of the franchise, written by J. Michael Straczynski, drawn by Mike Deodato and colored by Frank Martin.
 The series began on March 18, 2020, and ended on September 30, 2020.
-Straczynski said he wanted to give readers, especially millennials, something that would impart a measure of hope without "undue cotton candy" while confronting "dead-on" the real challenges people face, comparing the recent paradigm in comic books with the previous paradigms established by DC Comics during the "authoritarian" 1940-1950s and Marvel Comics during the "anti-authoritarian" 1960s.
-Deodato expressed that The Resistance is “exceptional, even more exciting" than the Netflix series, Sense8, which Straczynski was a writer.
+Straczynski said he wanted to give readers, especially millennials, something that would impart a measure of hope without "undue cotton candy" while confronting "dead-on" the real challenges people face, comparing the recent paradigm in comic books with the previous paradigms established by DC Comics during the "authoritarian" 1940–1950s and Marvel Comics during the "anti-authoritarian" 1960s.
+Deodato expressed that The Resistance is "exceptional, even more exciting" than the Netflix series, Sense8, which Straczynski was a writer.

 The series received mixed reviews from critics.